 It's called repeat use if you're often overdrawn for most of the month.
 It can be a sign that you're dependent on your arranged overdraft to get by.

 We’ll write to you if we think you’re falling into a repeat use pattern on your Nationwide arranged overdraft.
 If you’re in repeat use, try to reduce your overdraft spending as soon as possible.
 Arranged overdraft charges add up over time, making it harder to stop repeat use the longer it goes on.
-You can use the tips on this page to help you get back on track.
+You can use the tips and tools on this page to help you get back on track.

 Our overdraft calculator can show you how much you can save in charges.
 Either by reducing the number of days you’re overdrawn each month.
 Or by reducing the amount you borrow.